Appearances Can Be Deceiving

 Design in Context

 Recent MG2 projects illustrate how adapting designs to integrate with local building character helps Costco introduce itself to a particular city.
-A strong example of such a project being well received by a community exists in New Orleans, Louisiana, Costco’s first location in the state.
+A strong example of such a project being well received by a community exists in New Orleans, Costco’s first location in the state.

 Completed in 2013, the 15 acre property had been vacant since Hurricane Katrina.
 The site had a long retail history.
 It was formally the site of New Orleans’ largest retail center, Carrollton Shopping Center, built in 1961 and once home to Woolworth’s, Winn Dixie, A&G Cafeteria and a small Dillard’s prototype.
 Costco asked MG2 to design a structure that would reflect the city’s architectural heritage while delivering their highly successful and identifiable warehouse brand.